-Cordyceps, also known as the caterpillar fungi, is a capless mushroom which has been used in traditional Chinese medicine for more than 2000 years to treat a variety of health concerns.
+Cordyceps, also known as the caterpillar fungi, is a capless mushroom that has been used in traditional Chinese medicine for more than 2000 years to treat a variety of health concerns.
 More potent than Ginseng, and worth four times its weight in silver in ancient times, Cordyceps holds a highly esteemed position in the vast ranks of the Chinese pharmacopoeia – which the West has only recently begun to incorporate into medical practices.

 At Xtend-Life, we’ve chosen to use Cordyceps militaris instead of the more common Cordyceps sinesis.
-This decision has been based on research that shows that the militaris strand contains higher levels of bioactive ingredients, polyphenolics and flavonoids, and can therefore produce greater antioxidant effects.
+This decision has been based on research that shows that the militaris strand contains higher levels of bioactive ingredients, polyphenolics, and flavonoids, and can therefore produce greater antioxidant effects.

-Cordyceps is believed to promote more efficient utilization of available oxygen, supporting its long history of use in preventing against altitude sickness.
+Cordyceps is believed to promote more efficient utilization of available oxygen, supporting its long history of use in preventing altitude sickness.

-Cordyceps has inflammation managing properties which may bring some relief to people whose airways become obstructed due to an allergic reaction, resulting in the swelling of the bronchial pathways.
+Cordyceps has inflammation-managing properties which may bring some relief to people whose airways become obstructed due to an allergic reaction, resulting in the swelling of the bronchial pathways.

-Cordyceps is known to ease respiratory ailments including coughs and phlegm, shortness of breath, bronchial discomfort and asthma.
+Cordyceps is known to ease respiratory ailments including coughs and phlegm, shortness of breath, bronchial discomfort, and asthma.